-An MPD artifact either auto-generated by a NIEM-aware software tool or manually prepared
+An IEPD artifact either auto-generated by a NIEM-aware software tool or manually prepared

 that checks NIEM conformance and/or quality and renders a detailed report of results.

 This report may also be an auto-generated and manually prepared hybrid artifact.